This article is part of the series

 This series is under development and further articles will be added soon.

 "You were a Christian for 24 years, and then you left.
 Why?
-What led you to that decision, and what did Christianity benefit you in any way?"
+What led you to that decision, and did Christianity benefit you in any way?"

 Deep reflections on our journey through life are important.
 They are an essential part of seeing where we are, how we’ve gotten here, who we've become, and where we’re going.

 For me, this article is a big reflection that’s been overdue for some time now.